Collisteru/collisteru.net/content/other/home/home.md

 Design and inspiration-wise, the three biggest influences on this site were [Gwern Branwen](https://www.gwern.net/), [betaveros](https://beta.vero.site/), and [Mark Rosenfelder](https://zompist.com/).
 I also regularly take inspiration from the [LessWrong](https://www.lesswrong.com/) and [Slate Star Codex](https://slatestarcodex.com/) communities.

+This site isn't optimized for mobile right now.
+In fact, it's basically illegible on mobile.
+I'm working on that.

 ## Contact

 You can get in contact with me [here](../about).
 I'm always happy to hear from people who share my interests or who want to work on projects together.
 I'm also happy to help with any questions you have about the content on this site.